mateoclarke/lmda/src/songs/12-true-love-will-find-you-in-the-end copy.md

   - songs
 ---

-True love will find you in the end
+True love will find you in the end <br>

-You'll find out just who was your friend
+You'll find out just who was your friend <br>

-Don't be sad, I know you will
+Don't be sad, I know you will <br>

-But don't give up until
+But don't give up until <br>
 True love will find you in the end